-Vail Health Behavioral Health does not want finances to prevent anyone from receiving the behavioral health services they want or need.
+Vail Health Behavioral Health is dedicated to ensuring all patients have access to behavioral health services regardless of their ability to pay.
 We partner with a variety of organizations to ease financial constraints.
 Some organizations help with everyday expenses or unexpected medical bills, while others can offer financial assistance to pay for behavioral health services.
 Explore the options below for more information.

-Olivia’s Fund will provide financial assistance to anyone who lives or works in Eagle County to help pay for mental health and/or substance use services for up to six sessions per person per year.
+Olivia’s Fund will provide financial assistance to youth and uninsured individuals in Eagle County to help pay for mental health services for up to six sessions per person per year.
 This Fund will cover anyone in need of behavioral health services, regardless of insurance or immigration status.
-To apply for assistance, please visit MountainStrong.org/PatientAccess and complete the Olivia’s Fund patient application in English or Spanish.
+To apply for assistance, please visit app.MountainStrong.org/Register and complete the Olivia’s Fund patient application in English or Spanish.

 Don't Have Insurance or Need Help Getting It?